Channel the baker in you with this Red Velvet Cupcake Recipe.

 It’s a hype these days, and friends, students, and relatives would always ask me how I bake my red velvet cupcakes.
-It’s not the easiest recipe on hand, in fact it’s one of the hardest cupcake flavors I’ve mastered before I came to a standard one.
+It’s not the easiest recipe I have on hand, in fact it’s one of the hardest cupcake flavors I’ve mastered and experimented with before I came up with a standard one.
 I’ve tried and tested a couple of recipes, and this one is the best tasting (and looking) so far.
 Sharing this recipe for the baker in you.
 Feel free to try it out.

 RED VELVET CUPCAKES (Yield: 30 cupcakes)

 - 2 teaspoons Pure Vanilla Extract